mvolkmann/blog/src/dart.md

   // "late" is needed here so it can be used inside the callback below. late StreamSubscription sub;

-  var stream = Stream.periodic(Duration(seconds: 1), (int tick) {
+  // The value of "tick" starts at zero and increments by one. var stream = Stream.periodic(Duration(seconds: 1), (int tick) {
     if (tick == 3) throw 'rejecting $tick';
     if (tick == 6) sub.cancel();